13 Effective Nonprofit Donor Engagement Strategies

 When someone makes a donation, it’s not just polite to say thank you; it’s essential.
 No matter the size or frequency of contributions, always say thank you sincerely, expressing gratitude and providing some information on what that donation means to your mission.

-Send a thank you letter after every donation, at the end of a campaign, and annually to keep your organization on your supporters’ minds and to reinforce the emotional connection you have with them.
+Send a thank you letter after every donation, at the end of a campaign, and annually to keep your organization on your supporters’ minds and reinforce the emotional connection you have with them.
 And if you need a little help getting started, check out these templates.

 5. Host Donor Appreciation Events